Mother of fallen Capitol Police officer wants to meet with GOP senators ahead of commission vote - KESQ

 Mother of fallen Capitol Police officer wants to meet with GOP senators ahead of commission vote

-The mother of fallen US Capitol Police Officer Brian Sicknick is asking to meet with GOP senators Thursday, ahead of an expected vote on the January 6 commission that so far is short of the 10 Republican votes needed to pass.
+The mother of fallen US Capitol Police Officer Brian Sicknick, who had asked to meet with GOP senators, will meet with at least 15 of them Thursday ahead of an expected vote on the January 6 commission that so far is short of the 10 Republican votes needed to pass.

+Gladys Sicknick told reporters Thursday that she is hopeful her meetings will change their minds on whether to vote for a January 6 commission.

+“I hope so.
+I hope so.
+Brian had a work ethic second to none.
+He was just there for our country,” she said.
+“He just was doing his job and he got caught up in it.
+And it’s very sad.”

 She adds, “He and his fellow officers fought for hours and hours against those animals who were trying to take over the Capitol Building and our Democracy, as we know it.
 While they were fighting, congressmen and senators were locking themselves inside their offices.
 According to some who were barricaded in their offices said it looked like tourists walking through the Capitol.
 Really?”

-Note: This story has been updated with additional developments and reaction.